trisfaizal/Marketing-Site/src/_features/builds.md

     text: Do you have content that needs to go live at 2am?
 Get a good night sleep by using scheduling to publish content at a future point in time.
     icon: time-management
   - heading: Multiple sites made easy
-    text: Share your layout, CSS, Javascript and other assets across multiple sites to ensure they’re consistent and easy to maintain.
+    text: Share your layout, CSS, JavaScript and other assets across multiple sites to ensure they’re consistent and easy to maintain.
 Jekyll themes make managing multiple sites with a similar layout a breeze.
     icon: onboarding
 ---